Mohamed Simakan: Al-Nassr

 On 2 September 2024, Simakan joined Saudi Pro League runners-up Al-Nassr for €45 million.
+In the 2025–26 Saudi Pro League, his second season with the club, he was a key part of the Al Nassr team that won the title.
+A regular member in a defence which kept 16 clean sheets in 34 games, he also scored 3 goals, including a 95th minute winner against Neom.

 International career

 Thanks to his great performance with Strasbourg in Ligue 1, Simakan was called up by Bernard Diomède to play for France U20 national team.
 He played his first game as a starter against Slovenia in which he scored a header contributing to his team's 2–2 draw.

+Style of play

+According to Sofascore.com's football algorithm, Simakan's strengths include ground duels and aerial duels.
+He is a ball-carrying, aggressive, versatile defender adept at playing either right-back or center-back.